lfonsecac/dbt-certification-project/docs/challenges/07_add_seeds/07_add_seeds_custom_schema.md

 {%- endmacro %}
 ```

+You can check [dbt docs](https://docs.getdbt.com/docs/build/custom-schemas) for more details about custom schemas.

 ## Task: Use a custom schema for seeds

 The goal is to define a custom schema for `seeds` tables.